navcoin/NavHub/content/news/2018-06-13-navcoin-core-4-2-1-hotfix-navcoin-community-twitter.md

 <https://navhub.org/projects/community-fund>

 To introduce the concept of the Fund and invite community members to signal their agreement to the NavCoin Core 4.2.0 soft fork, a short animated video was created.
 Look out for it soon in our social channels and on navhub.org.

 And if developing the awesome NEXT wallet wasn’t enough Sakdeniz has been experimenting with another batch of NAV logo animations called ‘Dust’ and ‘Bling’, which you can check out here:

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/yd8Nb1hRlGE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="100%" height="315" style="margin: 10px 0;" src="https://www.youtube.com/embed/yd8Nb1hRlGE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<div style="margin: 20px 0;"></div>

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/hbIe8Rbv5tQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="100%" height="315" style="margin: 10px 0;" src="https://www.youtube.com/embed/hbIe8Rbv5tQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 That’s all for this week,